 Studies reveal that sweet potatoes can inhibit all manner of inflammatory actors:

-STUDY ONE – this study found that an extract of purple sweet potatoes fed to rats with liver damage significantly inhibited COX-2.
+ONE – this study found that an extract of purple sweet potatoes fed to rats with liver damage significantly inhibited COX-2.
 It also inhibited NF-KappaB.
-Additionally, the purple sweet potatoes increased levels of antioxidants significantly including quinine oxidoreductase-1, heme oxygenase-1, and GSTα.
-So sweet potatoes contain their own acne-clearing antioxidants, and they boost the activity of those made your body.
+Meanwhile, antioxidants such as quinine oxidoreductase-1, heme oxygenase-1, and GSTα increased nicely.
+Sweet potatoes contain their own acne-clearing antioxidants, and may enhance those made by your body.

 What does this mean in the real world?
 That sweet potatoes have the power to calm down your red and inflamed acne.